 Lorraine Martin

-In this report, you’ll find examples of why the National Safety Council is the voice of safety leadership, education and connection.
-You will also see a snapshot of our activities and accomplishments in 2024 including:
+In this report, you’ll find examples of how the National Safety Council continued its century-long legacy of leading the conversation on safety.
+You will also see a snapshot of our activities and accomplishments in 2025, including:

-2024 ACCOMPLISHMENTS
+2025 ACCOMPLISHMENTS

 The nation’s leading safety advocate for over 110 years, the National Safety Council is a nonprofit organization with the mission of eliminating preventable injuries and deaths through leadership, research, education and advocacy.